7 Historical Bans on Smoking

 5. Colonists Turn on Their Cash Crop

-Early American colonists may have been making some nice loot selling tobacco, but that doesn't mean they were totally in favor of using it.
+Early American colonists made some nice loot selling tobacco, but that doesn't mean they were totally in favor of using it.
 In 1632, Massachusetts became wary of the fire danger from smoldering butts, so it banned outdoor smoking.
-Connecticut followed suit in 1647 when it dictated that citizens could only smoke once a day, and even then one couldn't be a social smoker, since the law dictated that smokers could only burn one when "not in company with any other."
+Connecticut followed suit in 1647 when it dictated that citizens could only smoke once a day.
+Even then, one couldn't be a social smoker, since the law dictated that smokers could only burn one when "not in company with any other."
 In the 1680s, Philadelphia joined in with a ban on smoking in the city's streets.

 6. States Butt Out of the Tobacco Business

 Movies may depict the turn of the 20th century as a time of smoke-filled rooms, but in truth you couldn't even pick up a pack of cigarettes in many states.
 By 1900, Washington, Iowa, Tennessee, and North Dakota had all banned the sale of cigarettes, and by 1920 11 other states had enacted similar bans.